ROCm/omnitrace/source/docs/installation.md

 ./omnitrace-1.0.0-ubuntu-18.04-ROCm-405000-OMPT-PAPI.sh --prefix=/opt/omnitrace --exclude-subdir
 ```

-## Installing Omnitrace from source
+## Installing OmniTrace from source

 ### Build Requirements

-Omnitrace needs a GCC compiler with full support for C++17 and CMake v3.16 or higher.
+OmniTrace needs a GCC compiler with full support for C++17 and CMake v3.16 or higher.
 The Clang compiler may be used in lieu of the GCC compiler if Dyninst is already installed.

 - GCC compiler v7+
   - Older GCC compilers may be supported but are not tested
-  - Clang compilers are generally supported for [Omnitrace](https://github.com/AMDResearch/omnitrace) but not Dyninst
+  - Clang compilers are generally supported for [OmniTrace](https://github.com/AMDResearch/omnitrace) but not Dyninst
 - [CMake](https://cmake.org/) v3.16+

 > ***If the system installed cmake is too old, installing a new version of cmake can be done through several methods.***